telamon/oxytox/README.md

 - induce mutual oxytocin release
 - mitigate negative effects of social distancing

-## Play
+## How to play

-Start a new game by sharing the image below to a friend via some sort of private message (telegram/discord/fbmessgener/...) and either ask them "Wanna play?" or if you're brave go ahead and send them your silent greeting directly.
+Start a new game by sharing the image below to a friend via some sort of private message (telegram/discord/fbmessgener, whichever you prefer).

+Then follow up with:

+**a)** Question "Wanna play?" and await response: if yes then proceed else abort

+**b)** If you are brave and guerilla-hugs are appropriate within the boundaries of your relation then send your recording directly.

-(Just don't forget to send the rules/image first or things will get real awkward real fast)
+(Just don't forget to send the rules/image first or things will get more awkward than necessary.🤦)

+**First time players:**
+- X: pick someone you've shared a hug with before.
+- Y: 2-3s is a good first greeting.

+### The Game

 [Direct link](https://github.com/telamon/oxytox/raw/master/oxytox-v1.0.3.png)